 Our Veteran Services staff is always willing to meet with you personally to help you achieve your educational objectives.
 We will do our best to answer your questions and to assist you in meeting the requirements of the VA Educational Assistance Programs, Tuition Assistance, and other Veteran Assistance Programs.
 Please contact (660)263-4100 ext.
 11296 or ext 12111, or email FinancialAidOffice@macc.edu.

 The Financial Aid Office will assist veterans in seeking other sources of financial aid in addition to their VA Educational Assistance benefits.

 Moberly Area Community College may award 2 credit hours of physical education for military training.
 In order to obtain this credit, veterans must submit a copy of their DD-214 Form.
 In-service students must submit a statement of service or an acceptable substitute to the Registrar’s Office for evaluation in order to receive this credit.

 Veterans and service members are required to request transcripts of all previous post-secondary education including results of CLEP and DANTES tests.
-You should request that an official academic transcript(s) be sent to the Student Services Office.
+You should request that an official academic transcript(s) be sent to the Student Affairs Office.
 “Documents hand-carried or submitted by the students are acceptable if in the institutions sealed letterhead envelope.

 The following individuals shall be charged the in-state rate, or otherwise considered a resident, for tuition purposes: